waynegraham/registry.clir.org/_projects/2011-documenting-civil-rights-and-civic-activism-the-pap.md

 ---
 layout: project
-title: "Documenting Civil Rights and Civic Activism: the Papers of Margaret Bush Wilson"
+title: Documenting Civil Rights and Civic Activism: the Papers of Margaret Bush Wilson
 ---